 The "Knuckle Rule"

-If you can feel your cervix and your finger goes in further to reach the 2nd knuckle or about halfway of your finger then you have a Medium Cervix
+If you can feel your cervix and your finger goes in further to reach the 2nd knuckle or about halfway of your fingers, then you have a Medium Cervix!

 Of course, everyone’s hands, fingers, and knuckles may differ in length and size, so take this ‘rule’ with a grain of salt.
 If you want to be more precise, you can use your finger to determine where your cervix sits, and use a measuring tape to properly see the length of your vaginal canal.